 One-on-One Spanish Lessons

-Honestly, I think the best way to learn Spanish in Medellin is to hire a qualified and experienced Spanish teacher for one-on-one lessons.
-If you don’t need the social circle or the student visa, this is truly the best way to actually learn to speak Spanish.
-It’s quite affordable too.
+Honestly, I think the best way to actually learn Spanish in Medellin is to hire a qualified and experienced Spanish teacher for one-on-one lessons.
+If you don’t need the social circle or the student visa, this is the best way to actually learn to speak and understand Spanish.
+It’s quite affordable too (much moreso than the other options).

-This way you get to focus on exactly what you need in your Spanish studying, you are getting all the focus and must be present (not like group classes where you can kind of zone out), and you aren’t wasting time (and money) studying at a level below you or stuck with whichever student is the lowest common denominator.
+This way you get to focus on exactly what you need in your Spanish studying, you are getting ALL the focus and must be present (not like group classes where you can and will zone out), and you aren’t wasting time (and money) studying over your head or at a level below you and stuck with whichever student is the lowest common denominator (they always hold everyone else back).

-When I first got to Medellin, I took two hours of 1:1 classes per day, every week day.
-We spoke entirely in Spanish and conversed about all manner of things for two straight hours.
-It was intense, but worth it.
+When I first got to Medellin, I took two hours of 1:1 class per day, five days per week.
+We spoke entirely in Spanish (100%) and conversed about all manner of things for two straight hours.
+It was intense but worth it.

-There are many teachers out there, but I studied with Miguel Yepes, who charged 35.000 cop per hour for 1:1 classes.
+There are many teachers out there, but I studied with Miguel Yepes, who charged 35.000 COP per hour for 1:1 class.

 You can visit his site at http://spanish-zone.blogspot.com/ or send him an email to miguelyepes (at) gmail.com – just tell him Ryan sent you.